dehlirious/regexFun/README.md

 ## Results

-This was done using preg_match_all
+This was done using preg_match_all, php8.3

+Warning: Data may be wrong, who knows.
+But these were the results.

 When there are more regex layers than function layers, it seems to go rather quickly.
 The data has roughly shown that more function layers with smaller regex layer counts == slower processing times.
+The data also demonstrated that regex finished faster with more recursive layers, when there was a large quantity of function layers.

 Note: After 62 layers, it seemed to stop matching.
 `preg_match_all(): Compilation failed: parentheses are too deeply nested at offset 2503`